Jared Berezin, Manager, Civil and Environmental Engineering Communication Lab

 Manager, Civil and Environmental Engineering Communication Lab

-Before joining the Comm Lab, Jared served for nine years as a lecturer in MIT’s Writing, Rhetoric, and Professional Communication program, where he taught in a variety of subjects, including Environmental Chemistry, Nuclear Science, Chemical Engineering, and Product Design.
+Before joining the Comm Lab, Jared served as a full-time lecturer at MIT, teaching 21W.035 (Communicating Science to the Public) and co-teaching in a variety of discipline-specific subjects, such as Environmental Chemistry, Nuclear Science, Chemical Engineering, Mechanical Engineering, and Product Design.
 In this role, Jared collaborated with faculty to design active communication experiences and assignments to help students explore rhetorical principles in a variety of contexts.
-Jared has presented and published research on team collaboration, disability studies, metaphorical explanation, and compassion pedagogy.

-Prior to joining MIT, Jared was a science writer for Dana-Farber Cancer Institute, where he wrote narrative reports to educate and solicit funding from public and philanthropic organizations.
+Prior to joining MIT, Jared was a science writer for Dana-Farber Cancer Institute, where he wrote narrative reports to educate and gain funding from public and private philanthropic organizations.
 He holds a BA in English from Colby College, an MA in Literature from Boston College, and a PhD in Education from Lesley University.

 Please contact Jared if you have any questions or suggestions about how the Comm Lab can support CEE undergraduates, graduates, and postdocs.